luizarodrigues399/siteKeith/wp-content/plugins/elementskit-lite/readme.txt

 == Frequently Asked Questions ==

-= How do the ElementsKit Elementor addons reduce the extra loading time of your WordPress website? = This well-coded addons caches API-related widget data to avoid calling directly to the API each time.
+= How do the ElementsKit Elementor addons reduce the extra loading time of your WordPress website? = This well-coded Elementor addons caches API-related widget data to avoid calling directly to the API each time.
 Also, you can deactivate unused widgets and modules.

 = Does ElementsKit cause conflicts with other plugins or themes? = No, you can work seamlessly with this Elementor addons.

+= Do I need to know professional level coding & design knoledge to build websites with ElementsKit? = No, ElementsKit has pre-built template kits that launch websites in minutes, no coding and design knowledge required.

 = Elementor editor fails to load or not working? = It's due to your servers' PHP settings.
 Increase your server PHP memory limit from the wp-config.php file or php.ini file.
 For help, please contact your hosting provider and ask to increase